googleapis/gapic-generator-python/README.rst

 |release level| |ci| |docs| |codecov|

-    A generator for protocol buffer described APIs for and in Python 3.
+    AA generator for protocol buffer described APIs for and in Python 3.

 This is a generator for API client libraries for APIs specified by `protocol buffers`_, such as those inside Google.